-- a.
-A range of tree sizes proposed, including 20-25cm at key strategic locations, to enhance the character of the area and contribute to the reduction of light pollution. - b.
-Given the available views from PRoWs, the HWNL and the proximity of AW, a planting palette that reflects the local landscape character, N1 and L1 LCA, must be used.
+- A range of tree sizes proposed, including 20-25cm at key strategic locations, to enhance the character of the area and contribute to the reduction of light pollution.
+Point of note to be added to any landscape condition. - Given the available views from PRoWs, the HWNL and the proximity of AW, a planting palette that reflects the local landscape character, N1 and L1 LCA, must be used.